-- (a) the day-to-day operations for compliance by the Relevant Person with its AML policies, procedures, systems and controls; - (b) acting as the point of contact to receive notifications from the Relevant Person's employees under AML 13.7.3; - (c) taking appropriate action under AML 13.8.1 following the receipt of a notification from an employee; - (d) making STRs in accordance with applicable Kazakhstan law; - (e) acting as the point of contact within the Relevant Person for the AFSA, and anyother competent authority regarding money laundering issues; - (f) responding promptly to any request for information made by the AFSA, and anyother competent authority; - (g) receiving and acting upon any relevant findings, recommendations, guidance, directives, resolutions, sanctions, notices or other conclusions described in Chapter 12; and - (h) establishing and maintaining an appropriate money laundering training programme and adequate awareness arrangements under Chapter 14.
+- (a) the day-to-day operations for compliance by the Relevant Person with its AML policies, procedures, systems and controls; - (b) acting as the point of contact to receive notifications from the Relevant Person's employees under AML 13.7.3.; - (c) taking appropriate action under AML 13.8.1. following the receipt of a notification from an employee; - (d) ensuring that the STRs and TTRs are sent to the FIU in accordance with applicable Kazakhstan law; - (e) acting as the point of contact within the Relevant Person for the AFSA, and anyother competent authority regarding money laundering issues; - (f) responding promptly to any request for information made by the AFSA, and anyother competent authority;

+- (g) receiving and acting upon any relevant findings, recommendations, guidance, directives, resolutions, sanctions, notices or other conclusions described in Chapter 12; - (h) establishing and maintaining an appropriate money laundering training programme and adequate awareness arrangements under Chapter 14; and - (i) preparing conclusions based on the results of CDD and make decisions on the possibility of establishing relations with the client, except in cases stipulated by AML 6.3.3.(b).